-(Psalms 96:9) Worship the LORD in holy attire; Tremble before Him, all the earth.
+(Psalms 96:9) Worship the LORD in the splendor of his holiness; tremble before him, all the earth.

 God's holiness is beautiful.
 Moral purity is beautiful.
 The ability to show forth justice and mercy with the perfect balance that love alone can achieve is beautiful or splendid.
 Such beauty is far greater than a painting, because holiness involves the choice to do what is right and the power to do what is best for all concerned.
 Everyone should tremble before the only One who has all these qualities and abilities - the Lord.